-- Advises students to help them resolve problems and facilitates success strategies. - 4.
-Financial Management - Monitor's student enrolment for the purposes of College budget development and review - Operationally responsible for a \$6 Million dollar budget which includes identifying problems, problem solving, developing solutions, and providing recommendations to the Dean and financial services - Maintains spending to budget in each program area and participates in scheduled reviews of budgets and takes corrective action to address variances. - Assists in the development of MOU's with external academic partners which includes academic articulation, quality assurance, and financial agreements. - Anticipates and prepares for the response to trends and shifts in funding - Anticipate and manage program risk. - Manages the fiscal implications of program accreditations, audits, and reviews - Develop, manage, and prioritize capital resources. - Responsible for equipment renewal and oversees the timely ordering and installation of new capital assets. - 5.
-Community Engagement, College Partnerships/Public Relations and Other (10%) Duties - Establishes and maintains positive, ongoing relationships within the various fields including program advisory committee members, professional associations, business/industry/government representatives, - Coordinate's partnership arrangements with other educational institutions and ensures these are promoted both within the College and to the broader external community. - Other duties as assigned.
+4. Financial Management

+- Projects student enrolment for the purposes of College budget development and review - Operationally responsible for a budget which includes identifying problems, problem solving, developing solutions and providing recommendations to the Dean and financial services - Co-develops budgets - Assists in the development of MOU's with external academic partners which includes academic articulation, quality assurance, and financial agreements. - Anticipates and prepares for the response to trends and shifts in funding - Anticipates and manages program risk. - Manages the fiscal implications of program accreditations, audits and reviews - Develops, manages and prioritizes capital resources.

+5. Community Engagement and College Partnerships/Public Relations

+- Establishes and maintains positive, ongoing relationships within the various fields including program advisory committee members, professional associations, business/industry/government representatives, - Coordinates partnership arrangements with other educational institutions and ensures these are promoted both within the College and to the broader external community.

-TOTAL:
+TOTAL: 100%